sudarsunkannan/lsm_nvm/README.md

 ## NoveLSM instructions
 Note, this is a beta version.
 More updates and testing to follow shortly.
-Please add problems to the issues tab.
+Please add problems/questions to the issues tab.

 ### Compiling NoveLSM
 ```